Colorado residents receive outstanding state plan benefits.

 FDIC-Insured or Stable Value Plan

-Colorado offers three direct-sold 529 college savings plans and one advisor-sold 529 program.
-The largest direct-sold Colorado 529 plan is the Direct Portfolio College Savings Plan, managed by Ascensus College Savings, which utilizes Vanguard mutual funds.
-The Stable Value Plus College Savings Program offers a stable-value investment through Nationwide Mutual Insurance Company, and the Smart Choice College Savings Plan offers two FDIC-insured options through FirstBank.
-The Scholars Choice College Savings Program is managed by TIAA-CREF Tuition Financing, Inc. and is sold through financial advisors.
-Colorado’s prepaid 529 program, the Prepaid Tuition Fund, closed and liquidated all assets in November 2013.
+Colorado offers three direct-sold 529 savings plans and one advisor-sold 529 program available to residents of any state.
+The largest direct-sold plan is the Direct Portfolio College Savings Plan, managed by Ascensus utilizing Vanguard mutual funds, while the Stable Value Plus College Savings Program and the Smart Choice College Savings Plan are direct-sold programs which exclusively offer low-risk investment options.
+The advisor-sold Scholars Choice College Savings Program is managed by TIAA.

 "Do-it-yourself" type plans in which the saver enrolls and sets up the initial investment.
 Fortunately most 529 plans make this simple!
 You'll pay no sales charges beyond fund and administrative fees.